Solver Properties#

 The auto_scale parameter scales a problem’s \(J\) values such that the total \(J\) values of the couplers for a group of qubits is within the range specified by this property.

-For more information, see the Ocean documentation’s coupling_groups function.
+For more information, Ocean software’s coupling_groups function.

 Example#